mirukana/mirage/docs/CONFIG.md

 automatically be reloaded, except for some options which require a restart.
 The default `settings.py` indicates which options require a restart.

-You can manually trigger a reload by updating the file's last change timestamp, e.g. with the `touch` command:
+You can also manually trigger a reload by updating the file's last change timestamp, e.g. with the `touch` command:

 ```sh
 touch ~/.config/mirage/settings.py